POLL | Do you think Eskom is taking SA’s power crisis seriously?

 “The standard and quality of work being done are not what they should be owing to lack of skills, particularly artisan skills, and skilled operators in Eskom and some of our partner contractors.”

-According to public enterprises minister Pravin Gordhan, Eskom could implement 191 days of load-shedding during summer, which runs from December 2022 to March 2023.
+According to public enterprises minister Pravin Gordhan, Eskom could implement 191 days of load-shedding during summer.

 As of Tuesday, SA had endured 99 days of load-shedding in the year to date, with more on the cards this week.
 According to popular app EskomSePush, SA has experienced 1,345 hours so far this year.